David Tang

 Sir David Wing-cheung Tang, KBE (鄧永鏘 (Dèng Yǒngqiāng); 2 August 1954 – 29 August 2017), was a Hong Kong businessman, philanthropist and socialite.
 He was best known for founding the Shanghai Tang fashion chain in 1994, which he sold in 1998 to Richemont.

 Early life and education

 Tang was born into a prominent, affluent family in Hong Kong.
 His grandfather, Sir Shiu-Kin Tang (鄧肇堅), co-founded the Kowloon Motor Bus Company and was considered "one of Hong Kong's greatest philanthropists".
 At the age of 12, he moved with his parents to England.
 Following his primary education at La Salle Primary School, Tang was sent to board at The Perse School, Cambridge: he later claimed that he was then "aged 13, hardly able to speak a word of English".
-After leaving Perse in 1973 he went to King's College London to read Philosophy and then Law.
+After leaving Perse in 1973 he went to King's College London to read Philosophy and then Law at the University of Cambridge.

 Career

 Tang started his career at his grandfather's solicitor firm.
 He joined the London law firm Macfarlanes as a trainee solicitor, where he was described by the then senior partner Vanni Treves as being "confident, quick witted and funny", as well as being "charmingly undisciplined and unreliable".
 By mutual agreement he left the firm after a couple of months without completing his training contract, and instead changed career path and joined Swire Pacific Limited.
 He was the founder of the China Club in Hong Kong, Beijing, and Singapore the Shanghai Tang stores, Havana House and Pacific Cigar Company Ltd (the exclusive distributor for all Cuban cigars in Asia Pacific).
 More recently Tang opened the Cipriani in Hong Kong and the China Tang restaurant at the Dorchester Hotel.
 Tang was also a director and advisor to a number of boards, including Tommy Hilfiger.

 In 1983–84, Tang taught English literature and philosophy at Peking University in Beijing, China.